eclark15/eclark15/README.md

 * ✈️ Traveling
 * 📚 Reading

+Feel free to check out my data science projects and let me know if you have questions or want to connect 🙂

 <!--
 **eclark15/eclark15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.